mnielsen/notes-on-writing/notes_on_writing.md

   something in that vein.
 That's not quite the right subtitle, but something along those lines might have worked.

+**Trimalchio in West Egg:** F. Scott Fitzgerald's alternate (and sometimes preferred) title for "The Great Gatsby".
+Despite being advised against the title by both his editor and his wife, Fitzgerald sometimes preferred "Trimalchio"-themed titles right up to publication.
+A reminder that even very good writers can have and hold onto very bad ideas.

 **Juxtaposition:** Many titles juxtapose two words (or concepts) that are not usually together.
 This is particularly effective when the juxtaposition is surprising, but in retrospect meaningful.
 "The